 - Alibaba Group transferred its campus to Xixi District in Hangzhou.

-- The mobile social networking app, Laiwang (currently known as DianDianChong), was officially launched by Alibaba Group
+- The mobile social networking app, Laiwang (currently known as DianDianChong), was officially launched by the Alibaba Group

 - Under the Ali Telecom brand, Alibaba Group started offering mobile virtual network operators (MVNO) services in China